Things to Do in Vientiane in July

 Best Activities in July

-Evening Night Market Shopping
+Evening Beer Garden and Night Market Circuit

 July Events & Festivals

-Khao Phansa (Buddhist Lent Day)
+Khao Phansa (Buddhist Lent Begins)